CartoDB/crankshaft/doc/02_moran.md

 ## Areas of Interest Functions

+A family of analyses to uncover groupings of areas with consistently high or low values (clusters) and smaller areas with values unlike those around them (outliers).
+A cluster is labeled by an 'HH' (high value compared to the entire dataset in an area with other high values), or its opposite 'LL'.
+An outlier is labeled by an 'LH' (low value surrounded by high values) or an 'HL' (the opposite).
+Each cluster and outlier classification has an associated p-value, a measure of how significant the pattern of highs and lows is compared to a random distribution.

+These functions have two forms: local and global.
+The local versions classify every input geometry while the global function gives a rating of the overall clustering characteristics of the dataset.
+Both forms accept an optional denomiator (see the rate versions) if, for example, working with count data and a denominator is needed.

+### Notes

+*   Rows with null values will be omitted from this analysis.
+To ensure they are added to the analysis, fill the null-valued cells with an appropriate value such as the mean of a column, the mean of the most recent two time steps, or use a `LEFT JOIN` to get null outputs from the analysis.
+*   Input query can only accept tables (datasets) in the users database account.
+Common table expressions (CTEs) do not work as an input unless specified within the `subquery` argument.

 ### CDB_AreasOfInterestLocal(subquery text, column_name text)

 This function classifies your data as being part of a cluster, as an outlier, or not part of a pattern based the significance of a classification.
 The classification happens through an autocorrelation statistic called Local Moran's I.